ec-europa/qa-automation/README.md

 # qa-automation
 Holds all quality assurance automation tools.
 It currently consists of 3 parts.
-One class that executes the quality assurance tests.
+The classes that execute the quality assurance tests.
 And 2 folders that contain their respective PHPCS sniffs.
 One for security sniffs and one for quality assurance sniffs.